o3de/community/features/README.md

 ### Feature: This is the production state of the feature
 	Unscheduled: The feature has not been scheduled, it is something that is wanted, but thats about it.
-	Deprecated: Feature has been deprecated
+	Deprecated: Feature has been deprecated and slated to go away (accompanied with some indication of replacement)deprecated
 	Backlogged: Feature has been moved to the backlog
 	Planned: Feature is actively being planned and/or in design phase.
 	Active: Feature is actively in development